codingconcepts/architecture-simplification/006_app_silos/multi_instance_architecture/steps.md

 * No way of getting a holistic view of the business without a data warehousing solution
 * Adding/updating a product means performing as many operations as there are regions
 * Adding/updating a translation means performing as many operations as there are regions
-* Data is duplicated everywhere
+* Data, code, infrastructure, and effort are duplicated everywhere
-* Muliple databases and applications to maintain
+* High opex costs.
+* Enforcing global constraints/rules (business or techincal) across regions, this is very hard.
 * This wouldn't be acceptable in code (DRY), so why would it be acceptable in architecture?

 # After